robertwidfen/emoji-kbd/README.md

 Edit `~/.config/emoji-kbd/emoji-kbd.toml`

-For everything change the code 😉 or wait until it is added.
+For everything else - change the code 😉 or wait until it is added.

 # Other Files